2003scape/rscsundae/doc/whydec2001.md

   tool on object).
 There will be a server option to allow the one-click system players are used to, enabled by default for newer protocol revisions.
+- There was no spell timer until widespread abuse of Runebot and AutoRune in 2002.
+This will be a config option, with the spell timer enabled by default.